 MALE VICTIMS OF SEXUAL ASSAULT

-Men and boys are also the victims of the crimes of sexual assault, sexual abuse, and rape.
+Men and boys are also the victims of sexual assault, sexual abuse, and rape.
 In fact, in the U.S., over 10% of all victims are male.
 Male survivors of rape and sexual assault are less likely to report the crime and seek help largely because of society's emphasis on the role of men and boys.
-Male victims of sexual assault may feel ashamed because they were overpowered or dominated, and shame may contribute to feeling of isolation and a hesitation to seek professional help.
+Male victims of sexual assault may feel ashamed because they were overpowered or dominated, and shame may contribute to feelings of isolation and a hesitation to seek professional help.

 Male rape survivors should always be reminded that the assault was an act of violence and not one of a sexual nature.